 Email threads and subject lines

 Use existing email threads when possible.
 Don’t start a whole new thread unnecessarily.
 It’s valuable to keep all information in the same thread as we can refer back to it at a later stage.
 Sometimes we need to go through discussions we had years back.
 Sometimes we need to forward an old thread to a new stakeholder.

 Choose your subject line carefully.
 As we send tens of emails daily we should make it easy for ourselves to find a discussion later on.
 Use some keywords in the subject line.
 Instead of “Our discussion”, the subject could be “ACME project: cloud server, managed services, prices”.
 Instead of “Job offer”, write “Job offer – position – candidate’s name”.

 Such as Google Calendar.
 Great for getting reminders on recurring tasks and tasks which are far into the future.
 Also great for sharing events with several coworkers.
 A calendar is a complement to Streak.
 The Due app for iOS is an effective and light-weight tool for smaller reminders.

 My preference is in this aforementioned order; use basecamp first and resort to voice calls last.
 This being said, meetings and voice calls are a necessary complement in certain situations (see sections about rapport and meetings).
 For most internal communication and prospective clients, it’s ok to use email.

 Build rapport and hold periodic meetings

 A periodic audio call builds rapport.
 Even more effective would be a webcam call.
-And most effective would be a real-life face-to-face meetings, which unfortunately is impractical in our business.
+And most effective would be a real-life face-to-face meeting, which unfortunately is impractical in our business.

 A key to rapport is to let the other party get to know you better.
 Knowing someone builds trust and understanding.
 Great rapport makes many things easier, such as winning new clients, cooperation, negotiation, getting positive references and more.